 Simple English definitions for legal terms

-Read a random definition: comparative negligence
+Read a random definition: friendly-parent law

 A ferry is a type of boat or vessel that is used to transport people or things across water.
 It usually travels between fixed points and covers short distances.
 The act of transporting people or things across water for a fee is also called ferrying.
 The place where a ferry crosses the water, including the roads on both sides, is also called a ferry.
 The government can give a special permission, called a ferry franchise, to a company to operate a ferry service exclusively.